Friday, November 14, 2025

 Cut out the shapes on paper, then cut them out on felt.

 Here is the link to the Cricut Project.
 I have not attempted to share a Cricut project before, so I apologize in advance if the link doesn't work.
+(Tip: I used the rotary cutting tool on the "Felt Acrylic Fabric" setting for the best cut)

 Starting off with the jacket, line up the black belt on the green jacket piece.
 Carefully hot Glue the belt in place, making sure that you don't use too much glue for the glue to ooze out the sides of the belt.
 Don't Glue the collar down yet.